mkotsovoulou/python/labs/grades/README.md

 {% next %}

-##

 ## Run your program to see if it compiles

 ```
-python grades.py
+python temperature.py
 ```

-Enter as input 99
-and check that the output is A

-Run your code again, now enter 5 as input and check that the output is F

-Run your code once more and enter 102 as input and check that the output is Wrong grade
+With the original phrase "Temperature in Athens is: 69 degrees F", the output should be "Temperature in Athens is: 20.56 °C"

+Edit the original phrase in the code so that it reads "Temperature in Athens is: 75 degrees F" Run your code again, the output should be "Temperature in Athens is: 23.89 °C"

+Edit once more the original phrase in the code so that it reads "Temperature in Athens is: 102 degrees F" Run your code again, the output should be "Temperature in Athens is: 38.89 °C"

 {% next %}

 ## Check your code, using the check tool

 ```
-check50  mkotsovoulou/python/main/labs/grades
+check50  mkotsovoulou/python/main/labs/temperature
 ```

 ## Check the styling of your code, using the style tool

 ```
-style50 grades.py
+style50 temperature.py
 ```

 ## Submit your work

 ```
-submit50  mkotsovoulou/python/main/labs/grades
+submit50  mkotsovoulou/python/main/labs/temperature
 ```

 DONE!